rmartinho/flamingdangerzone/_posts/travel/2015-06-11-hitchhiking.markdown

 thumbing, hoping to get a ride to Amsterdam.

 After a fruitless hour and a half of that, we decided it was time to change plans.
-Amsterdam was some two hours away, and were not expecting much luck getting a ride there after eight-thirty.
+Amsterdam was some two hours away, and we were not expecting much luck getting a ride there after eight-thirty.
 The chances of finding someone headed fifteen minutes away willing to give us a ride seemed much better.
 Once in Nijmegen we could find a hostel to spend the night and resume our journey the